Matsuzaki-T/TEIC_study/README.md

 # TEIC-AI

 ## Overview
-This repository contains the code and the dataset used for our manuscript.
+This repository contains the code used for our manuscript.
 TEIC-AI is a predictive model that operates on tailoring initial dosing regimen of teicoplanin, a glycopeptide antibiotic with activity against Gram-positive bacteria including methicillin-resistant Staphylococcus aureus (MRSA).

 ## Software requirements